A new architecture for the modern internet

 Australia & New Zealand

-Network map last updated: December 31, 2019
+Network map last updated: March 31, 2023

 265 Tbps of connected global capacity

-Capacity last updated December 31, 2019
+Capacity last updated: March 31, 2023

 Fastly peers with other Internet Service Providers (ISPs) and Content Networks with IPv4 and IPv6 connectivity on Autonomous System (AS) 54113 for the purpose of exchanging traffic between these networks.
 To learn more about peering with Fastly, visit our peering page.